Snowshoe Tours at Hurricane Ridge, Olympic National Park

 Weather, Road Conditions, and Plan B

-From roughly Thanksgiving to Spring Break, the Hurricane Ridge road is usually only open Friday to Sunday and holidays (including holiday Mondays).
+From roughly December to March, the Hurricane Ridge road is usually only open Friday to Sunday and holidays (including holiday Mondays).
 However, the Hurricane Ridge road can close with little to no advanced notice due to weather, unsafe road conditions, equipment issues, or staffing shortages.
 Be prepared for a Plan B hiking alternative (bring hiking boots) that will hopefully still allow for snow access with multiple hikes beginning at approximately 2000 feet (610 meters).
 For longer distance hikes on snow or ice, Experience Olympic offers use of traction devices which funciton like tire chains and assit your shoes ability to grip slippery terrain.

 Winter activities at Hurricane Ridge